 - Quasi-periods are derived from the core structure and the quasi-period associated with any age, age-decan, sub-age etc., always commences at the exact middle of the age, age-decan, sub-age etc.

-The Eight Most Popular Posts for Further Investigation
+The Seven Most Popular Posts for Further Investigation

 Further resources from Terry MacKinnell

 (Also available from many online booksellers)